 - Bridge or production process for programs that don't justify hard tooling

-The Rubber Plaster Mold casting method allows Armstrong Mold to produce aluminum and zinc parts in 2-5 weeks (delivery is influenced by complexity).
+The Rubber Plaster Mold casting method allows Armstrong RM to produce aluminum and zinc parts in 2-5 weeks (delivery is influenced by complexity).
 It is the best method of prototyping die cast parts with the ability to simulate both appearance and physical properties.
 Tooling is low cost and easily accommodates geometry modifications and design enhancements.
 Rubber Plaster Molding also serves as a short run production process for programs that can't cost justify hard tooling (usually less than 2000 units/year).

 Castings from the Rubber Plaster Mold process feature excellent surface finishes, complex geometry (including undercuts), and thin wall cross sections with an excellent weight to strength ratio.